 Managing Partner, DUNELM Associates

-A results driven CIO and business leader with extensive Information Technology experience across Consumer Goods, Frozen / Fresh Food Manufacturing, Transportation and Automotive industries, delivering value globally in large Fortune 500 corporations and privately owned companies.
+Martin is a results-driven CIO and business leader with extensive information technology experience across consumer goods, frozen/fresh food manufacturing, and the transportation and automotive industries, delivering value globally in large Fortune 500 corporations and privately owned companies.